Sample Answer

 Comparison of the Hero and the Saint

-As mentioned earlier, I prescribe to the heroic school of thought.
-Whichever means by which man found himself on earth does not really count, as different theories are prone to criticism.
-The creation theory has its loopholes, and so too does the big bang theory (Robertson & Combs, 2014; Lerner, 2010).
-Whichever way, man lives on earth with their fellow humankind.
-Where man came from and where he is going is a subject open for debate.
-What is absolute is that man is physically here on earth at this time and moment.
-Additionally, each person is unique and has equal rights to life here on earth.
+Everyone is unique and has equal rights to life here on earth.
 People live in a society that has diverse individuals, with some living with lesser ‘rights’ than others because of their own doing or the doing of others.
 So while people may be entitled to equal rights to life, the case is not so.
-There will always be someone who is better, stronger, wiser, more privileged, healthier, or wealthier than a person, and the reverse is true.
-There are people who look out for other’s interests, and an individual, too, probably looks out for the interests of others (Gergen, 2009).
+There will always be someone better, stronger, wiser, more privileged, healthier, or wealthier than a person, and the reverse is true.
+Some people look out for other’s interests, and an individual, too, probably looks out for the interests of others (Gergen, 2009).
 For example, most parents look out for the interests of their children, some employers for their employees and vice versa, and the government for its citizens.
-In other words, man lives in a world where most people are concerned about others because the well-being of others contributes to their individual well-being (Smith, 2011).
-For example, a government that takes measures to protect its citizens from external invasions from hostile countries does so to retain the integrity of the nation, protect its resources, and ensure that the people live in peace.
-The government, in turn, knows that when it protects its citizens, the latter will work at building the economy and those holding government positions can only continue to do so in a peaceful state.
+In other words, man lives in a world where most people are concerned about others because the well-being of others contributes to their well-being (Smith, 2011).
+For example, a government that protects its citizens from external invasions from hostile countries does so to retain the nation’s integrity, protect its resources, and ensure that the people live in peace.
+The government, in turn, knows that when it protects its citizens, the latter will work at building the economy, and those holding government positions can only continue to do so in a peaceful state.

-Therefore, no matter how insignificant one may perceive himself, they are born in the role of a hero, looking out for the interests of others while seeking their individual achievement.
-Also, looking at the status quo from a religious perspective, it fails to add up when a deity arranges that man should live on earth only for man to spend his whole life working to live a better life in heaven.
-This raises the question, therefore, why would a person living the saint life forego the life that the very deity they want to please, gave them here on earth?
-Suppose the purpose of such a person was to deny themselves all freely-given resources by the deity to serve others to gain a reward in heaven.
-Does it mean that the deity does not think or believe that the saint is worthy of a good life here on earth and therefore has to wait for the afterlife to enjoy it?
+Therefore, no matter how insignificant one may perceive himself, they are born in the role of a hero, looking out for the interests of others while seeking their achievement.
+Also, looking at the status quo from a religious perspective, it fails to add up when a deity arranges that man should live on earth only for the man to spend his whole life working to live a better life in heaven.
+This raises the question, therefore, why would a person living the saint life forego the energy that the very deity they want to please, gave them here on earth?
+Suppose the purpose of such a person was to deny themselves all freely-given resources by the Creator to serve others to gain a reward in heaven.
+Does it mean that the Creator does not think or believe that the saint is worthy of a good life here on earth and therefore has to wait for the afterlife to enjoy it?

 A saint to me is like a man who adopts a baby pet snake; feeds it, and cares for it all its life at the expense of the man’s finances and societal perceptions; and when the snake is fully grown to a man-eating adder, the snake swallows the man without any hesitation.
-With the many warnings from people that the man may have received right from the time he adopted, the man dismisses the pet snake as he hopes that the snake will be tamed and that it would be appreciative of his efforts.
+With the many warnings from people that the man may have received right from the time he adopted, the man dismisses the pet snake as he hopes that the snake will be tamed and that it would appreciate his efforts.
 The man in this analogy is like a person who denies himself (saint) the pleasures of the earth and tries to change an inherently devious person in the hopes that the people will change and that he will receive a reward in the afterlife.
 Instead, such a person will spend his life doing the nearly impossible, die, and live the world as it is or even in a worse situation.
-The impact that such a person was hoping to make may last for a while and, if lucky, a while longer, but at the end of the day, as years go by, the person will become a note in history annals and the world won’t care what he did for it.
+The impact that such a person was hoping to make may last for a while and, if lucky, a bit longer, but at the end of the day, as years go by, the person will become a note in history annals and the world won’t care what he did for it.

 Therefore, I believe it is better to live as a hero than a saint or a secular saint.
 Living a life where one is personally gratified with what one has to offer while going out of one’s way to improve another person’s life is more sensible.
 A hero creates the world they want to live in while at the same time helping others to live in their close-to-ideal world.